top of page

 • At Howick College we will NOT accept:

-• Inappropriate, abusive, or obscene language and/or behaviour;
+• Inappropriate, abusive, or obscene language and/or behaviour, including but not limited to racism and other forms of discrimination;

 • Bullying, mocking, lying or stealing.
 This includes inappropriate text messaging and inappropriate use of social media;